vuejs/apollo/packages/docs/src/guide-composable/mutation.md

 </template>
 ```

-The variables objects will be merged merged if you sepcify one in the options and one when calling `mutate`:
+The variables objects will be merged if you specify one in the options and one when calling `mutate`:

 ```js
 const text = ref('')